There Is Still Room For Bath & Body Works Inc. (BBWI) to Improve Its Value - Let's Wait for Clarity - The Dwinnex

 Dividends & Splits

-With its trailing 12-month dividend rate of 0.30, BBWI has a forward annual dividend rate of 0.80.
-Against a Trailing Annual Dividend Yield of 0.66%, it implies a Forward Annual Dividend Yield of 2.39%.
+BBWI’s forward annual dividend rate is 0.80, up from 0.30 a year ago.
+Against a Trailing Annual Dividend Yield of 0.65%, it implies a Forward Annual Dividend Yield of 2.39%.
 The current Payout Ratio is 19.50% for BBWI, which recently paid a dividend on Dec 01, 2022 with an ex-dividend date of Aug 17, 2022.
 Stock splits for the company last occurred on May 30, 2000 when the company split stock in a 2:1 ratio.

 Earnings Estimates

-The firm’s stock currently is rated by 11 analysts.
+Current recommendations for the stock of the company come from 11 analysts.
 On average, analysts expect EPS of $0.2 for the current quarter, with a high estimate of $0.33 and a low estimate of $0.14, while EPS last year was $0.81.
 The consensus estimate for the next quarter is $1.54, with high estimates of $1.63 and low estimates of $1.43.

 Analysts are recommending an EPS of between $3.05 and $2.76 for the fiscal current year, implying an average EPS of $2.87.
 EPS for the following year is $3.6, with 12 analysts recommending between $4.16 and $3.08.